 Click the Add/Save button to create an account.
 The accounts that are created will display in the table.

 Change these settings as described here and click Save Settings to apply your changes, or click Cancel Changes to cancel your changes.
-Help information is displayed on the right-hand side of the screen, and click More for additional details.
+Help information is available on the right side of the screen.